huggingface/blog/tf-serving-vision.md

     return (img - mean) / std
 ```

-We also need to resize the image, transpose it so that it has leading
+You also need to resize the image and transpose it so that it has leading
 channel dimensions since following the standard format of 🤗
 Transformers.
 The below code snippet shows all the preprocessing steps: